ocaml/ocaml.org/README.md

   the look and feel of the webpage, as well as make it easier to navigate and more accessible (particularly on mobile devices).

-- **Separation of data editing from HTML/CSS generation:** The data used in the website is stored in YAML or Markdown, so users can easily edit it and contribute to the website.
-  We generate OCaml code from this data to serve the site content and OCurrent to automate the data pipelines.
+- **Separation of data editing from HTML/CSS generation:** The data used in the website is stored in Yaml or Markdown, so users can easily edit it and contribute to the website.
+Ocurrent is used to generate OCaml code from this data.
+The data turned in OCaml is the site served content.
 All the data used in the site can be found in [`./data`](./data).

 ## Getting Started